opencb/genome-maps/README.md

 You can copy the content of the _build_ folder into any directory such as _/opt/cellbase_.

 ### Testing
-You can run the unit tests using Maven or your favorite IDE.
-Just notice that some tests may require of certain database back-ends such as MongoDB and may fail if they are not available.
+You can copy build content to a web server such as Apache HTTP Server and open your favourite internet browser to open Genome Maps.

 # Supporters